Xu Xisheng

-Xu Xisheng (徐西盛 (Xú Xīshèng); born April 1964) is a lieutenant general in the People's Liberation Army of China.
+Xu Xisheng (徐西盛 (Xú Xīshèng); born April 1964) is a general in the People's Liberation Army of China, currently serving as political commissar of the People's Liberation Army Rocket Force.

 He is a representative of the 20th National Congress of the Chinese Communist Party and a member of the 20th Central Committee of the Chinese Communist Party.
 He was a delegate to the 13th National People's Congress.

 Biography

-Xu was born in Xintai County (now Xintai), Shandong, in April 1964.
+Xu was born in Xintai County (now Xintai), Tai'an, Shandong province, in April 1964.

 Xu once served as political commissar of the Fuzhou Command Post of the People's Liberation Army Air Force, director of the Political Department of the Beijing Military Region Air Force, and director of the Political Work Department of the Central Theater Command Air Force.

 He was deputy political commissar of the Southern Theater Command in July 2017, in addition to serving as political commissar of the Southern Theater Command Air Force.

 He attained the rank of lieutenant general (zhongjiang) in July 2018.
+He was promoted to general on 31 July 2023.